GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

     t' = (t - \tau) \;\mathrm{mod}\; T,

-where *t* is the input time, :math:`\tau` is a phase-shift, and *T* is the desired period for the modulus operator, yielding the cyclic coordinates *t'*.
+where *t* is the input time, :math:`\tau` is a phase-shift (typically zero), and *T* is the desired period for the modulus operator, yielding cyclic coordinates :math:`t'`.
-GMT offers many standard time cycles plus a custom cycle.
-Table :ref:`cycles <tbl-cycletype>` shows the values for phase and period that is recognized and only requires the user to specify the corresponding code:
+GMT offers many standard time cycles plus a custom cycle for other types of Cartesian coordinates.
+Table :ref:`cycles <tbl-cycletype>` shows the values for phase and period that is prescribed and only requires the user to specify the corresponding wrapping code:

 .. _tbl-cycletype: